azwarkoto/SVScanner/README.md

 ## Want to contribute

-send the target live and what exploits are used. then send to maunikah1337@gmail.com
+Send the live target and what exploits are used to maunikah1337@gmail.com

 ## Disclaimer
 Note: modifications, changes, or changes to this code can be accepted, however, every public release that uses this code must be approved by writing this tool (Eka S)